UBC-ELEC-442-Labs-2026/lab-machine-env/README.md

 **`QArm_keyboard_control.py`**:
  Implements control of the QArm using the keyboard via pygame.
 Generates a window that displays the live joint positions of the arm.
 Also note that the pygame window must be focused for the controls to register.

+ **`QArm_functions.py`**:
+This is a key program for QArm usage in this lab.
+It acts as a middleman between the lab scripts and the Quanser QArm libraries.
+It passes through nessesary functions to the user such as writing joint positions, reading joint positions, kinematic solvers, etc. and allows for enforcing workspace limits.

+Once imported into your program, create a `QArm_Lab_Interface` object.
+This will initally give you access to the kinematic solvers.

+If you create a QArm object then pass it in using `QArm_Lab_Interface.attach_QArm(myArm)`, you will be able to able to use the QArm control functions such as `write_to_arm(phi)`, `read_from_arm()`, etc. Commands and read joint positions are placed in buffers, while the actual QArm control reads/writes to these buffers and take place in a seperate thread running at 25Hz.

 ## Lab-1
 This contains programs used in lab 1 only.